-Room and board charges are prorated from move-in day through the drop/add date for the respective semester.
+Housing and food charges are prorated from move-in day through the drop/add date for the respective semester.
 After the drop/add date, the resident is responsible for all semester fees.
-Residents who do not plan to return to the residence halls or who will graduate at the end of a semester must complete a withdrawal form through the eRezLife portal.
+Residents who do not plan to return to the residence halls or who will graduate at the end of a semester must complete a withdrawal form through the eRezLife portal (https:// sxu.erezlife.com/).